KwaiVGI/LivePortrait/readme.md

 ## Introduction
 This repo, named **Webcam Live Portrait**, contains the official PyTorch implementation of author paper [LivePortrait: Efficient Portrait Animation with Stitching and Retargeting Control](https://arxiv.org/pdf/2407.03168).
 I am actively updating and improving this repository.
 If you find any bugs or have suggestions, welcome to raise issues or submit pull requests (PR) 💖.
+The webcam_live_portrait and Live_Portrait_Monitor github repos are hosted in two directories.

 ## 🔥 Getting Started
 ### 1. Clone the code and prepare the environment